ConverterHQ

 Why convert AsciiDoc to PAM?

-Convert to PAM when using Unix-style image tools or scripted workflows that benefit from a simple, explicit raster container with more flexibility than PBM/PGM/PPM.
+Choose PAM as target when using Unix-style image tools or scripted workflows that benefit from a simple, explicit raster container with more flexibility than PBM/PGM/PPM.

 What changes when converting AsciiDoc to PAM?